SebastianBechara/MNLT/README.md

 It comprises some common workflows bundled together in a python program.

 ## Install
 This tool box require a bunch of other programs.
 An installation guide is provided at the begining of the documentation.
 Once all dependencies are installed you can invoke the `check` scripts to see if everything works properly. `check_I` will just try to find the dependencies and `check_II` will run the full program using a test set.
 This will take quite a while, also ich will use 6 threads.
-If you are working on an old machine you may want to check the required programs by hand.
+If you are working on an old machine you may want to check the required programs by hand.\
+**Important:**I can't upload files larger than ~25 mb.
+To have it working properly you'll need to get the res and testData directory from the izb server

 ## Usage
 A full walkthrough of the different modules is provided in the documentation.